 Remember, though the employer would like you to believe severance offers are ‘take it or leave it’, they often aren’t.
 You owe it to yourself to know what you are entitled to before you sign on the dotted line.

-If you have questions regarding employment disputes in general you can call us at 902-826-3070 or contact us online.
-We offer a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.
+If you have any questions about severance pay you can call us at (902) 826-3070 or email us at firstname.lastname@example.org to set up a meeting with one of our lawyers at our Tantallon law firm.
+You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.